 - The structure is traditionally used in smaller deals where EB-5 owners are directly involved in management and/or want meaningful returns.

 - Some markets demand more of an equity-style investment.
-As a general matter, investors in China prefer capital preservation over equity style returns.
+Generally, investors in China prefer capital preservation over equity-style returns.
 However, other markets may be more receptive to traditional equity structures.

 - Older deals may have been completed using the equity model before the loan model became more common.